infusionsoft/keap-sdk/sdks/v2/javascript/docs/OpportunityApi.md

 - **Accept**: application/json

-## deleteOpportunityStageUsingDELETE
+## createOpportunityCustomFields

-> deleteOpportunityStageUsingDELETE(stageId)
+> CustomFieldMetaData createOpportunityCustomFields(createCustomFieldRequest)

-Delete an Opportunity Stage
+Create an Opportunity Custom Field

-Deletes the specified Opportunity Stage
+Creates a custom field of the specified type and options to the Opportunity object

 ### Example